For the pie filling

 Place the strained mushrooms, veg and vegetarian ‘beef’ chunks into a ceramic baking dish and add a little gravy to the dish for added moisture (keep rest until later).

-Glaze the edge of the baking ceramic dish and lay puff pastry over the ‘beef’ and vegetables.
+Glaze the edge of the baking ceramic dish with soya milk and lay puff pastry over the ‘beef’ and vegetables.

 Score the puff pastry (don’t pierce it): Poke 5 holes to let steam out and glaze the pastry with egg wash.